Do I Need an Attorney to Get Compensation for a Whiplash Injury?

 What is Whiplash?

 Whiplash is caused by a quick jolt to the neck and shoulders, specifically when the head continues moving forward while the body remains still.
+Whiplash is a serious soft tissue injury that can leave a person with long-term pain and disability.
+Those who sustained whiplash as a result of another person’s negligence may be entitled to financial compensation.
+Unfortunately, because of their nature, these claims tend to be challenging to navigate.

 The severity of a whiplash injury depends on the speed and force involved, but all instances of WAD typically results in sprains or tears to the ligaments, tendons, and muscles in the neck and shoulders.
+An X-ray, MRI, or other imaging diagnostic measure might not reveal any physical evidence of injury.
+However, the fact remains that your injury is real even though it may not be visible just yet.

 Whiplash Signs and Symptoms